Art Nouveau glass: Louis Comfort Tiffany

-Vienna - the Vienna Secession - Johann Loetz Witwe, Otto Wagner and Koloman Moser
+Austria

 Glass, particularly stained glass windows, played a significant part in the Vienna Secession.
 Unlike the glass art of the Art Nouveau in France, the Secession glass designs were geometric and abstract, without the curving lines and natural forms of the earlier style.
 Leopold Forstner was an important artist in this domain, working closely with Otto Wagner and other architects.
 He designed the windows for the Austrian Postal Savings Bank, one of the landmarks of the Vienna Secession style, and also for the St. Charles Borromeo Cemetery Church, the most notable of Vienna Secession churches.

 Another notable glass designer of the Vienna Secession was the architect Otto Prutscher, who was part of the Wiener Werkstätte created highly abstract and geometric forms for the far removed from the natural forms of the early Art Nouveau.